 The last phase of the exploitation activities is focused on the deployment, validation, and demonstration of the final version of the pilot platform and the release of the pilot's Federation Adapter as part of the SOFIE software release.
 Preliminary market analysis and financial analysis were included in D6.10.
-In addition, Engineering continued to participate in workshops and conferences to present the pilot's results, highlighting the features of the platform to attract potential new customers.
-The end goal has not changed and is still to exploit the results of the
+In addition, Engineering continued to participate in workshops

-H2020-IOT-2017-3-779984-SOFIE/ D6.9 - Exploitation Strategy and Roadmap Security: Public Date: 23.12.2020 Status: Completed Version: 1.00
+SOFIE Document: H2020-IOT-2017-3-779984-SOFIE/ D6.9 - Exploitation Strategy and Roadmap Security: Public Date: 05.05.2021 Status: Completed Versic